 To eliminate this electromagnetic dialogue from this ocean and listen to what all these people are talking about, just use a scanner.
 A scanner is essentially a radio receiver capable of receiving multiple signals.
-In general, scanners take the VHF signals to the UHF range (see how the radio spectrum works for details on these frequency bands).
+In general, for instance scanners take the VHF signals to the UHF range (see how the radio spectrum works for details on these frequency bands).

 Radio scanners are very portable and affordable.
-In this section, we will look at the fundamentals of the scanner operation, examine the recreational radio scan and show you how to start listening to public waves that you do not know yet.
+In this section, above all, we will look at the fundamentals of the scanner operation, examine the recreational radio scan and show you how to start listening to public waves that you do not know yet.